IdelsTak/youtube-info-fx/README.md

 It does the following:

+> Where, `n` is a number such as `25` or `30`

 1. Lists YouTube categories with the details:
    - Category ID
    - Category Name
-2. Lists the most watched [n][] videos in a country—e.g., US, Canada, etc.—with the details:
+2. Lists the most watched `n` videos in a country—e.g., US, Canada, etc.—with the details:
    - Channel ID
    - Number of views
    - Date published
-3. Lists the most watched [n][] videos in a country under a given category, with the details:
+3. Lists the most watched `n` videos in a country under a given category, with the details:
    - Channel ID
    - Number of views
    - Date published